The right aids can be an important part of living independently and can make life easier.

 I’ve been using disability aids for most of my life.
 I have mild cerebral palsy, and I became visually impaired at the age of 18.
-I’ve now just moved into my own house, so disability aids are now more important than ever!
-When thinking about the aids that have helped me the most, one thing became clear – it’s the disabled community who have the best answers.
+When thinking about the aids that have helped me the most, one thing became clear: the disabled community have the best answers.

-We’re constantly learning from each other to make day-to-day life that little bit easier.
-I took to Twitter and asked my followers what disability aids had helped them the most.
+We’re constantly learning from each other to make day-to-day life that bit easier.
+I took to X and asked my followers what disability aids have helped them.
 Here are some of their suggestions.

 Recommended mobility aids

 When it comes to buying a mobility aid, it can be a minefield.
-Ibrahim Omotosho says that mobility aids “makes moving from one point to the other seamless.
+Ibrahim Omotosho says that mobility aids “make moving from one point to the other seamless.
 That’s what I call empowerment.”

 While it will depend on your own needs, there are some tips and tricks.